InsertKoinIO/koin/docs/reference/koin-core/definitions.md

 ## Definition: naming & default bindings

-You can specify a name to your definition, to help you distinguish two definitions about the same type:
+You can specify a name for your definition, to help Koin distinguish two definitions of the same type:

 Just request your definition with its name: